 If you'd like to just wander without help, that's fine, too.
 You won't get lost; the cemetery is quite small and you can see the entrances from just about anywhere inside.
 Spend some time reading some of the gravestones.
 They reveal a lot about the people who are at rest inside.

 Located in a small shopping center that once housed the South's first roller rink, the Garden District Book Shop is one of the finest in the city and boasts author Anne Rice among its biggest fans.
-A cursory glance at the store's online calendar will give you info about interesting upcoming events, including book readings and signings with both local and out-of-town authors.
+A cursory glance at the store's online calendar will give you information about interesting upcoming events, including book readings and signings with both local and out-of-town authors.

 Of particular interest is the shop's extensive selection of New Orleans and Louisiana-focused work.
 This always includes one or more books that contain directions for a self-guided walking tour of the neighborhood, so if that's of interest, stop in and pick one up before embarking on your own adventure.

-You can't miss this giant turquoise building on the corner of Washington and Coliseum Streets, but that's a good thing -- you really don't want to miss it.
+You can't miss this giant turquoise building on the corner of Washington and Coliseum Streets, but that's a good thing—you really don't want to miss it.
 Commander's Palace is the finest of the city's old-line Creole restaurants, and seamlessly blends traditional Cajun and Creole fare with contemporary technique and a farm-to-table aesthetic.

 You can't go wrong with a meal here.
-Dinners are the epitome of fine dining and jazz brunches are decadent and downright fun, but I'm entirely convinced that a Commander's lunch is the best gourmet meal for the price anywhere in the world.
+Dinners are the epitome of fine dining and jazz brunches are decadent and downright fun, but a Commander's lunch is the best gourmet meal for the price anywhere in the world.
 Two courses for around $20, plus 25-cent martinis, at a restaurant that is repeatedly included in lists of the world's finest?
 You'd be crazy to turn that deal down.